Frequently Asked Questions

 The Forum and its members undertake a range of other activities to increase the Forum’s reach and impact.
 These include leadership of Panel Sessions and contributions to Plenary Sessions relating to Forum discussions at the HTAi Annual Meeting; engagement with colleagues in the Latin America and Asia Policy Fora supported by HTAi; and, presentations at a number of other leading international meetings, national and regional discussions.

 The Policy Forum is supported by a Committee that advises on the development of the Forum and the content of its meetings.
 Members of the Forum are invited by the Chair to join the committee and appointments are approved by HTAi Board.
-The Committee is chaired by the Policy Forum Chair and contains a balance of not-for-profit and for-profit members as well as the Scientific Secretary, representatives from HTAi and any regional support.
+The Committee is chaired by the Global Policy Forum Chair and contains a balance of not-for-profit and for-profit members as well as the Scientific Secretary, representatives from HTAi and any regional support.

 The Forum promotes discussion of key and emerging issues in HTA between those leading HTA and coverage systems and industry, taking account of the perspectives of patients, clinicians and the public.